ramon-astudillo/custom_fe/README.md

 **Instalation of Matlab Tools**

+If you download the zip manually, you can rename the tools as

+    mv ./custom_fe-master ./custom_fe

+Not that it matters, just a question of aesthetics

-The wrapper makes use of two external toolboxes, the voicebox toolbox and the stft_up_tools.
-Both are downloaded automatically by using
+The wrapper makes use of various external toolboxes, the voicebox toolbox and the kaldi-to-matlab toolboxes and the stft_up_tools.
+They can be downloaded automatically by using

     ./custom_fe/install

 This uses wget which depending on your platform might not be available.
 The script will ask you to download them with a browser in this case.
-Note also that, from the voicebox toolbox, only the writehtk.m function is used.
+Note also that only the needed tools are unzipped.

 If matlab is available on your bin, this should be enough.
 If not, you can edit HCopy_UP and set the MATLAB_PATH variable pointing to your binary.